jdj2261/jdj2261/README.md

 ## 🔭 Career

-- M.S in AI at [RAILAB](https://sites.google.com/view/railab/home), from Chung-Ang University, Seoul, Korea (Mar, 2022 - Feb, 2024)
+- Received the M.S. degrees, in AI at [RAILAB](https://sites.google.com/view/railab/home), from Chung-Ang University, Seoul, Korea (Mar, 2022 - Feb, 2024)
 - Received the B.S. degrees, in Robotics from Kwangwoon University, Seoul, Korea, in 2019.

 <!--